-On the international level, the Grenfell Tower disaster is the most prominent of these.
-That fire led to the deaths of over 70 people, with a slew of injuries besides.
+On the international level, the Grenfell Tower fire is one of the most prominent building disasters.
+That fire led to the deaths of over 70 people, with more people suffering from a slew of injuries.

 It’s a major issue and it’s one that raises several questions.
 The AIG survey highlights how much NCPs have penetrated the Australian building sector.

-Unfortunately, there aren’t any easy answers.
+Unfortunately, there are not any easy answers.
 It’s almost impossible to know how many high-rise buildings have gone up during the boom that use insufficient cladding.

 Issue #4 – Spontaneous Glass Breakage

 A lesser known problem relates to the spontaneous shattering and falling of glass from high-rise buildings, perhaps from not using compliant windows in the construction and other forms of oversight.

 There are several recent reports of this occurring.
 In May 2017, a panel fell from the Allianz Building in Sydney’s Central Business District (CBD).
-Luckily, the panel hit a gym and didn’t cause any severe injuries.
-But it’s all too easy to think of the damage to human life that it could have caused.
+Luckily, the panel hit a gym and did not cause any severe injuries.
+But it is all too easy to think of the damage to human life that it could have caused.

 Similar problems have affected a group of Melbourne apartments.
 Witnesses have reported seeing glass balconies shattering without reason.
-Again, they have yet to cause any injuries.
-But it seems like it’s only a matter of time before glass breakage in apartments has a human cost.
+Again, they have yet to cause any injuries, but it seems like it is only a matter of time before glass breakage in apartments has a human cost.

 Several issues can lead to spontaneous glass breakage.
-Poor testing of the thermal stress the glass can withstand is a leading cause.
-So too is minor damage during the manufacture and installation of glass panels.
-Even a tiny chip on the edge of a glass panel places undue stress on the panel.
-It weakens the glass’ structural integrity until it eventually shatters.
+Poor testing of the thermal stress the glass can withstand is a leading cause, as well as minor damage during the manufacture and installation of glass panels.
+Even a tiny chip on the edge of a glass panel places undue stress on the panel, weakening the glass’ structural integrity until it eventually shatters.

 Again, that brings us to the main problem.
 How many damaged panels of glass have construction crews installed during the high-rise boom?
-This faster rate of construction doesn’t lend itself to close checks.
-And the fact that we’re talking about spontaneous glass shattering at all shows that current regulations aren’t effective.
+This faster rate of construction does not lend itself to close checks.
+And the fact that we are talking about spontaneous glass shattering at all shows that current regulations aren’t effective.